fyndalf/redo-log-parser/README.md

 Stricter checking, with use of these heuristics, can be enabled by passing a `--strict` flag during execution.
 Then, it is assured that

-- the values of a PK column only ever increase
+- the values of a PK column only ever increase over time
-- the column contains no duplicate values
 - the column name indicates a PK column

+in addition to the existing check which ensures that

+- the column values are unique over time

 This can increase the accuracy of the primary key detection.